Management of small and nutritionally At-risk Infants under 6 months and their Mothers

 Globally among infants u6m, 18% are born low birthweight, 20% are underweight (WAZ<-2), 21% are wasted (WHZ<-2) and 17% are stunted (HAZ<-2).
 Infants u6m make up approximately 20% of the global burden of severe acute malnutrition (SAM).

 Infants under 6 months (u6m) are unique.
 Their wellbeing is intrinsically linked to that of their mother/ caregiver, being completely dependent on breastfeeding (or a breastmilk substitute ) to meet all their nutritional needs.
 Developmental changes from birth to 6-months are exponential compared to later in childhood.
 Younger infants are at greater risk of death than older children, with feeding practices closely linked to risk.
 In addition to this baseline risk, additional risk factors increase an infants’ vulnerabilities, for example being born prematurely or at low birthweight (<2500g).
-The MAMI Approach is a solution for at-risk infants under 6 months: To see them.
+The MAMI Care Pathway provides a solution for at-risk infants under 6 months and their mothers: To see them.
 To assess them.
 To provide support.

-The MAMI Approach guides the holistic case management of at-risk infants under 6 months through community-based services.
-The MAMI Approach looks to leverage and build on what already exists within services for mothers and infants.
-The MAMI Approach links mothers and babies to existing services and links prevention and treatment.
+MAMI guides the holistic case management of at-risk infants under 6 months and their mothers through community-based services.
+MAMI looks to leverage and build on what already exists within services for mothers and infants.
+MAMI links mothers and babies to existing services and links prevention and treatment.

-The MAMI Care Pathway provides a guide for health workers to assess, identify/classify and manage at risk mothers and infants u6m in the community.
-When a mother and child present to a contact point, the pathways guides assessment of: Integrated Management of Childhood Illness (IMCI) danger signs, anthropometrics of infant and mother, feeding practices, clinical symptoms, and maternal wellbeing.
+The MAMI Care Pathway provides a guide for health workers to identify, assess, classify and manage at-risk infants under 6-months and their mothers.
+When a mother and infant present to a contact point, the Care Pathways guides the assessment of: Integrated Management of Childhood Illness (IMCI) danger signs, anthropometrics of infant and mother, feeding practices, clinical symptoms, and maternal wellbeing.

-In this short video, we share experiences from the field of utilizing the MAMI Approach in Bangladesh and Ethiopia to save the lives of vulnerable infants who may otherwise be missed
+In this short video, Save the Children and GOAL share experiences from implementing the MAMI Care Pathway in the Rohingya refugee camps in Bangladesh and the South Sudanese refugee camps in Ethiopia to save the lives of vulnerable infants less than 6-months who may otherwise have been missed.